Skip to main content

 Technical Analysis

-CVE-2026-32635 identifies a Cross-Site Scripting (XSS) vulnerability in the Angular framework's compiler and runtime components, specifically affecting versions prior to 22.0.0-next.3, 21.2.4, 20.3.18, and 19.2.20.
-Angular is widely used for building web applications with TypeScript and JavaScript.
-The vulnerability stems from improper neutralization of input during web page generation when Angular's internationalization (i18n) feature is applied to security-sensitive HTML attributes such as href on anchor tags.
-By adding an i18n-<attribute> binding, Angular bypasses its default sanitization mechanisms, which normally prevent injection of malicious scripts.
-If an application binds untrusted user-generated data to these internationalized attributes, an attacker can inject arbitrary JavaScript code, leading to XSS attacks.
-This can result in session hijacking, credential theft, or execution of malicious actions in the context of the victim’s browser.
-The vulnerability does not require authentication but does require user interaction, such as visiting a maliciously crafted page.
-The CVSS 4.0 base score is 8.6 (high severity), reflecting network attack vector, low attack complexity, no privileges required, and partial user interaction.
-The vulnerability affects multiple Angular versions spanning from 17.0.0-next.0 up to but not including the patched releases.
+CVE-2026-32635 is a Cross-Site Scripting (XSS) vulnerability identified in the Angular compiler and runtime components prior to versions 22.0.0-next.3, 21.2.4, 20.3.18, and 19.2.20.
+Angular is a widely used framework for building web applications with TypeScript and JavaScript.
+The vulnerability specifically occurs when developers use Angular's internationalization (i18n) feature on security-sensitive HTML attributes, such as href on anchor tags, by adding an i18n-<attribute> directive.
+This usage bypasses Angular's internal sanitization mechanisms designed to prevent injection of malicious code.
+When combined with data binding to untrusted user-generated input, an attacker can inject arbitrary JavaScript code into the application, leading to XSS attacks.
+Such attacks can execute malicious scripts in the context of the victim's browser, potentially stealing cookies, session tokens, or performing actions on behalf of the user.
+The vulnerability does not require authentication but does require user interaction, such as visiting a maliciously crafted page or link.
+The CVSS 4.0 vector indicates network attack vector, low attack complexity, no privileges required, partial user interaction, and high impact on confidentiality, integrity, and availability.
 No known exploits have been reported in the wild yet.
-The issue was publicly disclosed on March 13, 2026, and fixed in the specified versions.
-Developers are advised to upgrade Angular to these patched versions and review their use of i18n attributes to ensure untrusted data is not bound in a way that bypasses sanitization.
+The vulnerability is fixed in Angular versions 22.0.0-next.3, 21.2.4, 20.3.18, and 19.2.20, and users are strongly advised to upgrade to these or later versions to mitigate the risk.

 Potential Impact